27 FAQs about health and safety.

 Even in an office environment, there are likely to be substances that could be potentially hazardous such as printer toner and adhesives, all of which must be appropriately used, labelled, stored and disposed of.

-19. What are the main rules covering the workplace environment?
+19. What are the main health and safety rules covering the workplace?

 Practical measures you need to consider include providing: